 - Lumpy demand (rare and spiky): SBA plus operator override; this is the hardest case and statistical methods can underperform.

-For perishables (fresh produce in a specialty grocer, perishables in a specialty food shop, anything with an expiry date), decay-aware PAR is required.
-For non-perishables, simple safety-stock math suffices.
+For perishables (fresh produce in a specialty grocer, perishables in a specialty food shop, anything with an expiry date), decay-aware PAR is usually the right model.
+For non-perishables, simple safety-stock math may suffice.

 The output: a single recommended reorder quantity per item, refreshed nightly, ranked by urgency.
-The operator opens the system in the morning and sees one screen: .
+The operator opens the system in the morning and sees one screen: here's what to order today, in priority order.

 3. Multi-channel sell-through awareness